walshbr/walshbr.github.io/_posts/2023-05-22-finding-a-way-in.md

 Even though the resource in question is pedagogical in focus, I find the activity works well for students regardless of their interest in teaching.
 The exercise works especially well for folks at a stage of general curiosity but who have yet to find a specific project or interest.
 For students in this position, it can help them find a way to navigate the vast unknown by finding a constellation of materials close to their interests to get started.
 For those who already have more of an idea of their interests within DH the activity can facilitate a literature review.
 The exercise does not aim to be a comprehensive survey of the field.
 Instead, it starts from the premise that the only way to begin is by beginning–new students often just need guideposts to get started.

-[^1]: In the Scholars' Lab we have a [XKCD comic](https://xkcd.com/1053/) based around this premise taped to our wall.
+[^1]: In the Scholars' Lab we have an [XKCD comic](https://xkcd.com/1053/) based around this premise taped to our wall.